population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

-On March 18, 2020, the Ugandan government started imposing restrictions, including travel restrictions and cancellation of public gatherings, such as religious services, weddings, and music events (Uganda Bureau of Statistics, 2022).
-A total lockdown was imposed on March 30 with a nationwide curfew from 7 pm to 6:30 am, banning of public transportation, strict regulations on the movement of vehicles, and closure of all non-essential businesses, which extended till the end of May (Alfonsi et al., 2021; Margini et al., 2020).
+On March 18, 2020, the Ugandan government started imposing restrictions, including travel restrictions and cancellation of public gatherings, such as religious services, weddings, and music events [@Uganda-Bureau-of-Statistics2022].
+A total lockdown was imposed on March 30 with a nationwide curfew from 7 pm to 6:30 am, banning of public transportation, strict regulations on the movement of vehicles, and closure of all non-essential businesses, which extended till the end of May [@Alfonsi2021; @Margini2020].

-Lockdowns were eased at the beginning of June 2020 with the resumption of public transportation and the opening of businesses (Guloba et al., 2021; Monitor, 2020; Schwartz et al., 2021; Wagner et al., 2022).
-Most small and medium businesses were back open by July-August 2020 (Alfonsi et al., 2021).
-International travel restrictions remained until the end of September, when land borders reopened, and international flights resumed (Guloba et al., 2021).
+Lockdowns were eased at the beginning of June 2020 with the resumption of public transportation and the opening of businesses [@Guloba2021; @Monitor2020; @Schwartz2021; @Wagner2022].
+Most small and medium businesses were back open by July-August 2020 [@Alfonsi2021].
+International travel restrictions remained until the end of September, when land borders reopened, and international flights resumed [@Guloba2021].

-In response to the resurgence of Covid-19 infections in 2021, the government of Uganda imposed a second lockdown from June 2021 (Atamanov et al., 2022; Athumani, 2021).
-This second lockdown was partly eased by the end of July 2021 (Biryabarema, 2021).
+In response to the resurgence of Covid-19 infections in 2021, the government of Uganda imposed a second lockdown from June 2021 [@Atamanov2022; @Athumani2021].
+This second lockdown was partly eased by the end of July 2021 [@Biryabarema2021].

 # Estimation Strategy and Data